BrightcoveLearning/outlearn-player-technologies/modules/html-module.md

 <!-- @section -->
 ## Wrapping up

 Did that work?
-When you finish, the JS-Bin should look like the one below:
+When you finish, the CodePen should look like the one below:

 [HTML Exercise Solution](https://bcls.jsbin.com/jakusi/15/edit?html,css,output)